ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-31 at 9.44.51 AM.png

-* Created an Ansible directory within the Spring-Petclinic directory and created a deploy.yml and inventory file
+* Creat an Ansible directory within the Spring-Petclinic directory and creat a deploy.yml and inventory file

 screenshots/Screenshot 2025-07-31 at 10.04.07 AM.png